hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

     attempts to make the underlying user arguments available to the operation for it to read in an "API way" with name convention translation as appropriate.

+## "all about parsing added primaries" :#note-2

+assume that some caller is the backend operation driving the whole parse (pursuant to our [#052] founding principle). it will (reasonably) break if we pass it a route for a primary it doesn't know about, and that's exacty what "added" primaries are (typically but not necessarily - but the following handling still holds regardless).

+as such they must be parsed by us and not the backend. because added primaries could occur anywhere in the argument stream, and because the subject method is typically the workhorse that the backend uses to drive parsing logic, we sneak this handling of added primaries here in this method as something of a hacky stowaway.

+an added primary has the option of interrupting "normal" program flow by resulting in false-ish. otherwise its palpable effects must all be in the side-effects effected by its proc when called.

+the idealized target use cases are for parsing '--help' and parsing '--verbose' variously: implementations for the former typically flow around normal execution and those for the latter typically don't.

+as for parsing the argument values to these primares as necessary, we can still realize "arbitrary" syntaxes for frontend-only primaries using the same techniques available to us on the back, it's just that
+A) the code is on the front and B) you might be able to make some more assumptions because of your more narrow modal scope (i.e if you are on CLI you can assume all elements of ARGV are strings).